UFC Fight Night: Edgar vs Swanson: Predictions & Analysis

 Vallie-Flagg

-Vallie-Flagg carries a modest Elo edge (939 to 868), the kind of gap that reflects a slightly better run of form rather than a talent chasm.
+Wiman carries a modest Elo edge (995 to 925), the kind of gap that reflects a slightly better run of form rather than a talent chasm.

 A few statistical edges stand out.
 Vallie-Flagg throws significantly more leather — a 0.5 sig. strike per minute gap.
 Wiman is far more active with takedowns, averaging 1.9 more per 15 minutes.
 Wiman has tighter striking defense, making opponents miss more often.

 The Pick: Matt Wiman over Isaac Vallie-Flagg.
-We're leaning Wiman here at 72%, a solid but not overwhelming edge.
-Notably, the betting market has Wiman at 64% implied while our model sees 72% — a 7-point disagreement that could signal value.
+We're leaning Wiman here at 66%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 Ruslan Magomedov